 LFA’s Filmmaking MA is a multi-disciplinary course and students are instructed in all key filmmaking roles including Directing, Screenwriting, Cinematography, Producing, Sound and Editing.
 Tutors are leading industry experts, giving relevant and appropriate guidance and explanation on their crafts.
 The first year is a highly demanding and intense programme with over 30 hours of teaching time per week.

 As an MA course, students are expected to adapt quickly to the practical roles that they undertake and demonstrate their ability in filmmaking in a more advanced way than other students who participate on the course.
-There are typically 8 students to each tutor.
 Students are expected to adapt to the high-pressure environment of filmmaking and perform each crew role at least once across a large number of film productions.

 WHY DO AN MA WITH LONDON FILM ACADEMY?